AnargyrosArg/hy527/README.txt

 Compilation with: make

-It will compile all source files and produce object files.
+It will compile all examples and thread "library" files into object and executable files.
-Also it will compile main.c and produce an executable ./a.out main.c can be replaced with any example you would like to run.
+The executable for each example has the same name as the example: e.g
+    ./sort

 Some implementation details:
 - Each thread is given an 8KB stack